pau1o-hs/Unity-RocketLaunch/README.md

 # Unity-RocketLaunch
 A rocket launch simulation.
-Implemented gravity, torque, and momentum;
+Implemented gravity, torque, and momentum using Unity.
 The objective is to create a simulation where facilitate the understanding of how forces acting on a body behave and work.

 ## Play